-Neal Watson – Watson has enjoyed a varied career in commercial diving, stunt coordination for the films and TV, hotel management, and diving franchises.
-Watson holds several Guinness World Records and has worked taught several celebrities to dive.
+Neal Watson – Watson has enjoyed a varied career in commercial diving, stunt coordination for films and TV, hotel management, and diving franchises.
+Watson holds several Guinness World Records and has worked to teach several celebrities to dive.
 He has hand-fed sharks with Jean-Michel Cousteau.

 Bill Acker – Acker is the owner of the first dive shop in Yap and has helped make the island a top international dive destination, bringing jobs and prosperity to the local community.

-“It is logical that the ISDHOF is established in Cayman as it had the FIRST sport diving facility in the world, Bob Soto's Diving established in 1957, and then Cayman became the leader in dive destinations in the 1980's,” said Ron Kipp, a pioneer of Cayman’s dive industry and Hall of Fame 2012 inductee.
-“There is no greater honor than to be recognized by your peers.”
+“It is logical that the ISDHOF is established in Cayman as it had the FIRST sport diving facility in the world, Bob Soto’s Diving established in 1957, and then Cayman became the leader in dive destinations in the 1980s,” said Ron Kipp, a pioneer of Cayman’s dive industry and Hall of Fame 2012 inductee.
+“There is no greater honour than to be recognized by your peers.”

 2012 inductee Leslie Leaney says it is vitally important to recognize history-makers now.
 “Some of the earliest participants are still with us.
-The first generation from the 1940s, are all gone.
-The second generation from the 1950's to mid 60's, are slowly leaving us.
-In 50 years the first five generations of divers who built the sport will all be gone.
+The first generation from the 1940s is all gone.
+The second generation from the 1950s to mid-’60s is slowly leaving us.
+In 50 years, the first five generations of divers who built the sport will all be gone.
 All that will be left is their history, provided it is accurately recorded now.”

 “The history of diving is crucial to the future of diving,” adds Neal Watson.
 “You learn from history and try not to repeat those mistakes.
 And diving is so young, it started in 1953 – from 50 years ago to where it is today – technology and evolution of training now make it possible for almost everyone to dive, and new divers love to hear the stories.”